-Last, the SEC's revised rules facilitate Tier II offers that include a mix and match election feature.
+Finally, the SEC's revised rules facilitate Tier II offers that include a mix and match election feature.
 In "mix and match" offers, the bidders offer a set mix of cash and securities in exchange for each target security with the option for tendering holders to choose a different proportion of cash and securities, to the extent that other tendering security holders make offsetting elections, subject to this maximum amount of cash or securities the bidder is willing to issue.
 A mix and match offer frequently provides for a subsequent offering period.
-The revised rules allow separate offset and proration pools for securities tendered during the initial offering period and another for security tendered in the subsequent offering period.
-The SEC also eliminated the prohibition on a "ceiling" for the form of consideration offered where target security holders are able to elect to receive alternate forms of offer consideration.
+To facilitate timely payment to tendering security holders, bidders will provide for two separate pools of cash and securities, one for the initial offering period and one for the subsequent offering period.
+Mix and match offers may violate US rules requiring that tendering security holders in the initial offering period receive the same form and amount of consideration as those who tender into the subsequent offering period.
+To accommodate mix and match elections, the revised rules allow separate offset and proration pools for securities tendered during the initial offering period and another for security tendered in the subsequent offering period.
+The SEC also eliminated the prohibition on a "ceiling" for the form of consideration offered when target security holders are able to elect to receive alternate forms of offer consideration (which is another prohibition with which mix and match offers conflicted).